brxken128/dexios-book/src/Installing-and-Building.md

 To install Dexios, there are two main options.

-Firstly, you can install via `cargo` with `cargo install dexios`, or you may download the binary from the release page (make sure you mark it as executable, otherwise it won't run!).
+Firstly, you can install via `cargo` with `cargo install dexios`, or you may download a binary from the release page (make sure you mark it as executable, otherwise it won't run!).

+We offer binaries for both Windows and FreeBSD, but our tests run on Ubuntu so Windows-specific issues may not be picked up.
+Please [open a Github issue](https://github.com/brxken128/dexios/issues) if you encounter any.

+### Linux/FreeBSD

 To use `cargo` for installing, ensure you have `gcc` installed on your system.

 For better performance, you may install via `cargo` with the command `RUSTFLAGS="-Ctarget-cpu=native -Ctarget-feature=+aes,+sse2,+sse4.1,+ssse3" cargo install dexios`.

+### Windows

+Please use Windows Terminal or another Terminal program, as `cmd` does not have support for the command-line icons used by Dexios.

+You may also use `cargo` for installing, just run the command:

+`setx RUSTFLAGS "-Ctarget-cpu=native -Ctarget-feature=+aes,+sse2,+sse4.1,+ssse3" && cargo install dexios`

 ## Building Notes

 As mentioned in the [AES-GCM crate docs](https://docs.rs/aes-gcm/latest/aes_gcm/index.html#performance-notes), please enable certain flags while building.
 For example:

-`RUSTFLAGS="-Ctarget-cpu=native -Ctarget-feature=+aes,+sse2,+sse4.1,+ssse3"`
+For Linux/FreeBSD systems, use `RUSTFLAGS="-Ctarget-cpu=native -Ctarget-feature=+aes,+sse2,+sse4.1,+ssse3"`

+For Windows, use `setx RUSTFLAGS "-Ctarget-cpu=native -Ctarget-feature=+aes,+sse2,+sse4.1,+ssse3"`

 Change native to whichever CPU family/model you are going to be running the code on, if it's going to be ran on a different machine.

-`gcc` is required for building.
+`gcc` is required for building on Linux and FreeBSD.

 ## Downloading and running a pre-compiled binary